glaserbw/raptor_report/readme.md

-# Auth Boilerplate: How to use
+# Raptor Report

+Content coming soon...

 This boiler plate is a template examlpe for crating a full-stack app using authentication.
 It currently is set up to take users + passwords and print them to a password table.
 The doc's purpose is to avoid having to recreate a new project every time.